tonyduan/ge-vae/READMATH.md

 \end{align*}
 $$

-Ideally we want to learn a latent representation $Z_1$ for the graph structure $A$ and a latent representation $Z_2$ for the graph nodes $X$ (such that structure and node features are disentangled).
+That is, we want to learn a latent representation $Z_1$ for the graph structure $A$ and a latent representation $Z_2$ for the graph nodes $X$ (such that structure and node features are disentangled).
 The graphical model looks like
 $$
 Z_1 \leftrightarrow A \rightarrow X \leftrightarrow Z_2.
 $$